-- Fiduciary net assets held in trust by the System increased by \$80.4 million in 2020, and increased by \$139.3 million in 2019.
-The increase in 2020 was primarily due to positive market and economic indicators increasing net investment income.
-The increase in 2019 was primarily due to positive market and economic indicators increasing net investment income. - Contributions increased in 2020 by \$1.50 million and increased in 2019 by \$1.35 million.
-The increase in 2020 is primarily due to an increase in service credit purchases because of increasing retirements.
-In addition, but less impactful, the City contribution rate increased from 21.313% to 21.737% in Q4 due to state law, which requires a periodic actuarial assessment of the cost of the Proportionate Retirement Program and further requires the City pay for the cost.
-The increase in 2019 is primarily due to an increase in membership and service credit purchases. - The amount of benefits paid to retired members and beneficiaries, including refunds to terminating employees, increased by \$10.64 million in 2020 and increased by \$2.34 million in 2019.
-The increases in 2020 and 2019 are due to an increase in the number of retirements and refunds. - The System's rate of return on investments for the year ended December 31, 2020 was 11.99 percent gross of fees and 11.65 percent net of fees, on a time-weighted basis, as compared to 21.23 percent gross of fees and 20.92 percent net of fees for the year ended December 31, 2019. - The funding objective of the System is to meet long-term benefit obligations through contributions and investment income.
-As of December 31, 2020, the date of the most recent actuarial valuation, the System's funded ratio of actuarial assets as a percentage of actuarial liabilities is 58.6 percent, as compared to 58.4 percent at December 31, 2019.
+- Fiduciary net assets held in trust by the System increased by \$142.5 million in 2021, and increased by \$80.4 million in 2020.
+The increase in 2021 and 2020 was primarily due to positive market and economic indicators increasing net investment income.
+See Investment Overview. - Contributions decreased in 2021 by \$90.28 thousand, and increased in 2020 by \$1.50 million.
+The decrease in 2021 is primarily due to a decrease in active membership, which resulted in less contributions.
+The increase in 2020 is primarily due to service credit purchases because of increasing retirements. - The benefits paid to retired members and beneficiaries, including refunds to terminating employees, increased by \$3.25 million in 2021 and increased by \$10.64 million in 2020.
+The increases in 2021 and 2020 are due to an increase in the number of retirements and refunds. - The System's rate of return on investments for the year ended December 31, 2021 was 17.86 percent gross of fees and 17.68 percent net of fees, on a time-weighted basis, as compared to 11.99 percent gross of fees and 11.65 percent net of fees for the year ended December 31, 2020. - The funding objective of the System is to meet long-term benefit obligations through contributions and investment income.
+As of December 31, 2021, the date of the most recent actuarial valuation, the System's funded ratio of actuarial assets as a percentage of actuarial liabilities is 60.2 percent, as compared to 58.6 percent at December 31, 2020.